lanami/onebusaway-alexa/README.md

 - `googlemaps.api-key` Google Maps Geocoding API Key which can be obtained from [Google Developers](https://developers.google.com/maps/get-started/)
 - `onebusaway.api-key` can be obtained from your local OBA region.
 Typically, you can use `TEST` while you waiting for a key.

-### Rebuild the code and redeploy to Lambda
-1. Build this project on the command line with `mvn package`.
+2. Build this project on the command line with `mvn package`.
 1. Upload to Amazon Lambda as before.

 CAUTION: Every time you re-deploy to Lambda using the `lambda-maven-plugin`, you must